alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Page.md

 You may wish to configure a commander, for interaction with other systems as follows:

-* EDSM API Key: If your going to send travel history to EDSM, you need to enter your EDSM API key (see below).
+* EDSM API Key: If your going to send travel history to EDSM, you need to enter your EDSM API key [EDSM Integration](EDSM Integration with EDDiscovery).

 * EDSM Name: If for some reason you did not use the same commander name used in game on EDSM, enter your EDSM name here.